harahauk/ansible-linux-common/README.md

 This role comes with a [script](./install) that might or might not setup Ansible correctly for you.
 On most systems this will do:
 ´´´
-dnf install ansible-core # Replace dns f\with apt for Ubutnu/Debian ansible-galaxy collection install community.general ´´´
+dnf install ansible-core
+ansible-galaxy collection install community.general ´´´
+Note: Replace dnf with your package manager like 'apt' for Ubuntu/Debian-based OS.

 Role Variables
 --------------